melanotan ii mastery course

 M melanotan II peptide

-A alpha-MSH peptide
+A α-MSH peptide

-alpha-melanocyte-stimulating hormone, a 13-amino-acid hormone the body makes naturally. it is the parent molecule of every drug in the melanocortin family, including melanotan II, afamelanotide, and bremelanotide.
+Alpha-melanocyte-stimulating hormone, a 13-amino-acid hormone the body makes naturally.
+It is the parent molecule of every drug in the melanocortin family, including melanotan II, afamelanotide, and bremelanotide.

 C cyclic heptapeptide molecule